 These elements are unified through web platforms that allow communication and taking data from common things (loT) such as refrigerators, plants, etc. Scientific computing provides tools that allow molecular elements to be modeled, which allows solving problems such as protein folding, which in turn leads to the production of drugs and the possible control of viral epidemics such as COVID-19 and other diseases.

 - Intelligent Transportation Systems

 Information Technologies are found transversally in the daily lives of societies.
-They have revolutionized social, economic, political and industrial processes, being catalysts for Industry 4.0 and the knowledge society.
-Modern society has seen its reality transformed by digitization processes in all its areas, including: communication, education, social behavior, transportation, industry and commerce.
+Information technologies have revolutionized social, economic, political and industrial processes, being catalysts for the knowledge society and Industry 4.0.
+Modern society has seen its reality transformed by digitization processes in all its areas, which include: communication, education, social behavior, transportation, industry, commerce.